Can albino people dye their hair? Mystery solved!

 Top tips

-• The colour of the dye may be stronger.
-Because the dye is designed for hair with a base colour, you can expect the dye’s colour to be considerably bolder or brighter (woop!).
+• The color of the dye may be stronger.
+Because the dye is designed for hair with a base color, you can expect the dye’s colour to be considerably bolder or brighter (woop!).

-• Remember to colour your brows and eyelashes as well.
-Make it look natural – it’s doesn’t have to be the same colour as your hair, but they should complement it.
+• Remember to color your brows and eyelashes as well.
+Make it look natural – it’s doesn’t have to be the same color as your hair, but they should complement it (visit a salon for this).

 • Keep an eye out for allergies and skin irritations.
-When an albino dyes their hair, this is one of their biggest problems because their skin is extremely sensitive to chemicals.
+This is one of the biggest problems for people with albinism because their skin is extremely sensitive to chemicals.

 How long will hair dye last in albino hair?